Anna Nekhames

 Biography

-Moscow-born soprano Anna Nekhames combines technical brilliance with multifaceted stage presence, particularly in roles that blend expressiveness with virtuosity.
+Moscow-born soprano Anna Nekhames combines technical brilliance with multifaceted stage presence, particularly in roles that unite expressive depth with virtuosic demands.

-As an ensemble member of the Oper Frankfurt Last season she celebrated a great success in the title role of Reimann's Melusine, for which she was awarded, among other things, "Young Artist of the Year" by the Opernwelt was awarded.
+As a member of the ensemble at Oper Frankfurt she celebrated great success in the title role of Reimann’s Melusine in the past season, for which she was named “Young Artist of the Year”, among other distinctions, by Opernwelt magazine.

-In the 2025/26 season, she can be seen as Xenia (Boris Godunov), Frasquita (Carmen), Sophie (Werther), and as the niece in Peter Grimes, among other roles.
-Her penchant for contemporary repertoire is demonstrated by her debut at the Komische Oper Berlin, where she will sing the roles of Sasha/Chastity in the German premiere of Olga Neuwirth's Orlando.
+In the 2025/26 season she can be heard, among others, as Xenia (Boris Godunov), Frasquita (Carmen), Sophie (Werther) and as the Niece in Peter Grimes.
+Her affinity for contemporary repertoire is showcased in her debut at the Komische Oper Berlin, where she sings the roles of Sasha/Chastity in the German premiere of Olga Neuwirth’s Orlando.

 -

-Anna Nekhames received her first musical training in the children's choir of the Bolshoi Theatre.
-She initially studied singing at the Galina Vishnevskaya Music Theatre College.
-This was followed by vocal studies at the renowned Gnessin Conservatory in Moscow and a master's degree (solo singing & song and oratorio) at the MUK (Music and Arts Private University) of the City of Vienna.
+Anna Nekhames received her first musical training in the children’s chorus of the Bolshoi Theatre.
+She initially studied voice at the Galina Vishnevskaya Music Theatre College, followed by vocal studies at the renowned Gnessin Russian Academy of Music in Moscow and a Master’s degree (solo voice and Lied/oratorio) at the MUK (Music and Arts University of the City of Vienna).

-She received international inspiration through masterclasses with Michael Kraus, Linda Watson, Daniela Fally, Adrian Eröd, Bo Skovhus, Angelika Kirchschlager, Ian Bostridge, Graham Johnson, Helmut Deutsch, and Brigitte Fassbaender.
+She gained important international inspiration in masterclasses with Michael Kraus, Linda Watson, Daniela Fally, Adrian Eröd, Bo Skovhus, Angelika Kirchschlager, Ian Bostridge, Graham Johnson, Helmut Deutsch and Brigitte Fassbaender.

-Following this, she was a member of the Vienna State Opera's opera studio, where she attracted attention with roles such as the Confidante (Elektra), the Flower Maiden (Parsifal), Konstanze (The Abduction from the Enchanted Kingdom), Juliette (Die tote Stadt), the Milliner (Der Rosenkavalier), and the Morning Bird in the Austrian premiere of Leyla and Medjnun (Detlev Glanert).
-Invitations took Anna Nekhames to, among other venues, the Tyrolean Festival Erl, where she debuted in the title role of Mercadante's Francesca da Rimini.
-Subsequently, she was engaged by Brigitte Fassbaender for her Ring Cycle production as the Woodbird and Woglinde.
-Her repertoire includes roles such as the Queen of the Night, which she has performed at, among others, the Vienna State Opera.
-Oper Frankfurt , the Viennese Volksoper and at the Wiesbaden State Theatre, as well as Musetta (La Bohème), Olympia (Les Contes d'Hoffmann), Madame Herz (Der Schauspieldirektor), Giannetta (L'elisir d'amore), Gilda (Rigoletto), Schopfhenne/ Die Gastwirtin (Das schlaue Füchslein), Mizi (Der ferne Klang), Beauté (Guercœur), Eine italienische Sängerin (Capriccio), Fiakermilli (Arabella), Leonore (Doktor und Apotheker), Cleopatra (Giulio Cesare in Egitto).
+She subsequently joined the Opera Studio of the Vienna State Opera, where she attracted attention in roles such as Vertraute (Elektra), Flower Maiden (Parsifal), Konstanze (Entführung ins Zauberreich), Juliette (Die tote Stadt), the Milliner (Der Rosenkavalier) and the Morning Bird in the Austrian premiere of Leyla and Medjnun (Detlev Glanert).
+Guest engagements have taken Anna Nekhames, among others, to the Tiroler Festspiele Erl, where she made her debut in the title role of Mercadante’s Francesca da Rimini.
+She was subsequently engaged by Brigitte Fassbaender for her Ringproduction as the Woodbird and Woglinde.
+Her repertoire also includes roles such as the Queen of the Night, which she has sung at Oper Frankfurt, the Vienna Volksoper and the Staatstheater Wiesbaden, as well as Musetta (La bohème), Olympia (Les contes d’Hoffmann), Madame Herz (Der Schauspieldirektor), Giannetta (L’elisir d’amore), Gilda (Rigoletto), Schopfhenne/The Landlady (Das schlaue Füchslein), Mizi (Der ferne Klang), Beauté (Guercœur), An Italian Singer (Capriccio), Fiakermilli (Arabella), Leonore (Doktor und Apotheker) and Cleopatra (Giulio Cesare in Egitto).

-Anna Nekhames is the winner of numerous competitions, including the 11th International Hilde Zadek Singing Competition and the 3rd International Haydn Competition.
+Anna Nekhames is the winner of numerous competitions, including the 11th International Hilde Zadek Voice Competition and the 3rd International Haydn Competition.2025/26

 —